 This is the main entrance to the new centre.
 The 6.5 metre operator carries the plate glass doors.
 During the hours that the centre is open to the public the doors open automatically as they are approached from either side.
 When the centre is closed to the public the activation is turned off and the access control system is engaged, this locks the doors but still allows authorised staff to enter by using the proximity reader.
 We also installed a door contact switch which activates the air curtain heater above the doors as they open; this helps to help maintain the temperature in the reception area economically as the heater only comes on when the doors open.

-These works formed a major part of Cheshire Peaks’ refurbishment works to achieve compliance with the Disability Discrimination Act and to improve the mobility of their residents.
+These works formed a major part of Peaks & Plains’ refurbishment works to achieve compliance with the Equality Act and to increase their residents’ independence.
 The works encompassed all of the communal main entrances, 12 in total.
 Most of the sites were re-fitted with new aluminium and glass doors and new proximity readers which were installed to safeguard the safety of vulnerable residents.
 In addition, some of the internal communal doors were automated in particular lounge and laundry doors.
 We currently service and maintain all of these installations.